All About Direct Cremation Costs and Services

 A prepaid direct cremation plan is a trusted way for you to arrange and pay for the practical elements of your own simple send-off.

-It gives your family less to worry about during a time of grief and emotional loss.
+Planning your own cremation gives your family less to worry about during a time of grief and emotional loss.
 They will gain huge comfort from knowing your wishes and knowing how to carry them out.

 One of the most significant benefits is that you can freeze the cost of your funeral at today’s prices.
 A fully-guaranteed direct cremation plan will protect your loved ones from any potential future price rises or inflation.